The Marie Stuart Society

 - Initiated an essay/poetry competition for primary schools throughout Scotland; being overwhelmed by the response

-We are now embarking on our most ambitious project to date, to erect a statue of Mary at her birthplace, Linlithgow Palace.
-Further information and details of our funding appeal.
+We have now succeeded in raising sufficient funds to erect a statue of Mary at her birthplace, Linlithgow Palace.

 There are branches both in Scotland and in England where members can attend regular meetings and outings.